What is Sustainable Procurement?

 Procurement that has the most positive environmental, social and economic impacts possible over the entire life cycle – ISO 20400 – Sustainable Procurement Guideline (2017).

-Buying sustainably is about understanding that every purchase decision Western Power makes has an impact no matter how large or small.
-We pride ourselves on aligning with four key principles underpinning the development of Western Power’s Sustainable Procurement Standard:
+Buying sustainably is about understanding that every purchasing decision Western Power makes has an impact no matter how large or small.
+We pride ourselves on aligning with four key principles underpinning the development of our Sustainable Procurement Standard:

 - Avoid unnecessary consumption and manage demand

 - Minimise environmental impacts over the life of the goods/services

 - Foster a viable market by supporting socially responsible suppliers that adopt ethical practices and demonstrate innovation